Zaid-maker/dis-giveaway-bot/README.md

 # Official-Giveaway-Bot
-**This is the official giveaway to hold giveaways in your server fast and easy.**
+**Giveaway Bot is a Light-weight and easy to use Discord Bot written in JavaScript built using NodeJS and discord.js Framework**

 # How the Bot works.
 **I have made this bot Using discord-giveaway package made by Androz. one of the developer i follow.